spectrecoder/GMGN.ai-sniper/README.md

 •	Functionality: Bot successfully detects and logs token listings from GMGN.ai on Devnet.
 •	Code Quality: Code is modular, clear, and easy to read.
 •	Time Management: Task is completed within the allocated day.

-- Whole time: Analyze the requirements and design: 1 hr.
-- Implementation and coding: 1 hr

 ## Tips for the Candidate: